FabLab

 Support Material

 All 3d printers generate support material differently, and all support material types have different post-processing and finishing requirements.
-The Raise 3d, Ultimaker and Stratasys F120 have dissolvable support material but the Form, Bambu and MakerBot printers do not, so customers must clip or sand away their support structures manually.
+The Ultimaker and Stratasys F120 have dissolvable support material but the Form and Bambu printers do not so customers must clip or sand away their support structures manually.

 Example below: Garment designed by Jennifer Lee (Assistant Professor, FBM).
 Model is Jasmine Matos (FIT tennis player, FBM student).
 Photographer is Anthony Nguyen (FBM student).